nvmwill/nexmo-developer/_documentation/en/messages/concepts/whatsapp-product-messages.md

 ## WhatsApp UI

 Much of the logic for the way in which customers interact with Product Messages exists within the WhatsApp UI.
-The data for the products shown in the UI is taken directly from the details added to the Catalog identefied by the `catalog_id` and products identified by `product_retailer_id` values in the outbound message.
+The data for the products shown in the UI is taken directly from the details added to the Catalog identified by the `catalog_id` and products identified by `product_retailer_id` values in the outbound message.

 ### Message Appearance

-The way the message appears in the UI will vary depending on whether it is a single product message or a multi-prodcut message, and also the way in which the outbound messages has been structured in the `interactive` object.
+The way the message appears in the UI will vary depending on whether it is a single product message or a multi-product message, and also the way in which the outbound messages has been structured in the `interactive` object.

 #### Single Product Message